cabify/projects-for-trello/readme.markdown

 [Projects for Trello](https://chrome.google.com/webstore/detail/projects-for-trello/mholjhodapabhdbchonjjoecmfhobfoa)
 adds functionality to the awesome trello.com for use in multiple project boards.

+Our Cabify branch has been updated to support projects defined with [ as well as {.

 Setup
 -----
 Projects for Trello is a Chrome extension and you can install it via the Chrome Webstore or clone this